plone/buildout.coredev/plips/reviews/plip1483-retina-image-scales-review-thet.rst

 The images do look amazing and a lot crispier than normal.

-The individual scaled images (2x, 3x) have a rather bad quality, though.
+The individual scaled images (2x, 3x) have a rather bad quality.
-This is due to their low quality setting, which ensures small download sizes.
+That's because of their low quality setting, which ensures small download sizes.
+This is not an issue, because on Hi-Res displays, the browser scaled down the larger image and the result looks very good.
-I'm absolutly OK with the qulity settings, but the resulting images are not suitable for downloading.
+I'm absolutely OK with the quality settings, but the resulting images are not suitable for downloading.
 This is not an issue, as there should a separate download link anyways, if images should be offered for downloading.